 Three Reasons Why Blackberry Failed In The Smartphones Business

+One starts to wonder if there are any hopes for the tech giant to come back as the new decade gets underway.
+Is it still used by the more affluent classes, who are known for accumulating cutting-edge technology?
+What specifically caused this failure that disappointed customers around the world?
 BlackBerry's demise has been equally spectacular on a global scale.
 According to Gartner, only 210,000 devices running its operating system were sold in the fourth quarter of 2016.
-That was a significant improvement over Q4 2015, which saw fewer than 907,000 devices sold and a 0.2 percent market share. #ThinkWithNiche
+That was a significant improvement over Q4 2015, which saw fewer than 907,000 devices sold and a 0.2 percent market share.
+Here in this blog, we will discuss Three Reasons Why Blackberry Failed In The Smartphones Business.

 In the smartphone industry, it used to be difficult to look past BlackBerry.
 Its supremacy in this sector was undeniable at the start of the decade, but things quickly altered.BlackBerry has almost completely vanished from the smartphone landscape today.
 Even when the iPhone gained ground, BlackBerry introduced its BlackBerry Messenger (BBM) platform to the App Store, some couldn't save hope.